Saturday, January 31, 2015

 Corporate sponsorships are currently being solicited, as well as silent auction items.
 If you are interested in donating, contact Karla McGeorge at (308) 385-5190.

 We hope to see you there.
 Reserve your tickets early as we anticipate being sold out for the third consecutive year.

-History of ‘Serving Up Hope’
+History of Serving Up Hope

 A full shelter with a waiting list was inspiration enough to conceive and plan a fund raiser that would help Hope Harbor move forward with plans and programs that benefit the homeless.

-In 2012, Julie Gortemaker, then president of Hope Harbor’s Board of Directors, brought the idea of a cooking competition to the fund raising committee to get their thoughts.
+In February 2013, their ideas and hard work came to fruition with the inaugural Serving Up Hope: BattleIn 2012, Julie Gortemaker, then president of Hope Harbor’s Board of Directors, brought the idea of a cooking competition to the fund raising committee to get their thoughts.
 It didn’t take long for the committee to rally their ideas and put a plan in place.